jarhart/rattler/features/getting_started.markdown

 We'll start by writing just enough to describe the syntax of simple arithmetic expressions in a way that automatically honors the standard order of operations.

-In a file called `arithmetic.rtlr` we'll write the following:
+We'll write the following and save it to a file called "`arithmetic.rtlr`":

     require 'rattler'